codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ### Conclusion
 You are now ready to experiment with FsCheck!
-[Let-me-know] what is your experience with property based testing in F#.
+[Let me know] what is your experience with property based testing in F#.

 ### Resources: